yuqiii-wang/KnowledgeNotes/db/non_sql/es/elastic_search.md

 ## Nodes and Roles

-The below three node roles are the mostly used in elastic search.
-One node can have multiple node roles.
+Node roles are defined in `node.roles` from `config/elasticsearch.yml` One node can have multiple node roles.

 A node is an elasticsearch instance/process.